opensensorhub/osh-docs/docs/dev/dev-guide.md

   * Click "Finish"
   * All projects should be imported successfully and visible in the Package Explorer.
 Everything should compile without error.

-Since OSH consists of many modules, each of which will become a separate Eclipse project, we recommend that you group projects into Working Sets (for example, one working set per repo)
+_Note 1: Since OSH consists of many modules, each of which will become a separate Eclipse project, we recommend that you group projects into Working Sets._

-##### Eclipse Tips

-* Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the    following steps:
+_Note 2: Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the following steps:_

-    - Right click one of the OSH module project
+  * _Right click one of the OSH module project_
-    - Select "Gradle > Refresh Gradle Project..." from the context menu
+  * _Select "Gradle > Refresh Gradle Project..." from the context menu_

 ### Contributing